robinakashita/predicting-streamflow-machine-learning-2023/README.md

 - Harvey, et al. (2010).
 Techniques for infilling missing daily streamflow data.

 - Mfwango, et al. (2018).
 Evaluation of regression and recession methods for estimating missing river flows.

+---

+## 6. Acknowledgements

+I would like to thank my mentors, Dr. Matthew Becker and Benjamin Bigarre, for introducing me to research and for their support throughout this project.